Differential Privacy Noise Budget Calculator

 This calculator helps you plan and track a differential privacy (DP) noise budget across a sequence of queries.
 Given a total privacy budget ε, a number of allowed queries, and a query sensitivity, it estimates the per-query privacy cost and the noise scale required under either the Laplace or Gaussian mechanism.
 It is aimed at data scientists, privacy engineers, and researchers who need a quick way to reason about how much noise to add per query and how much privacy budget remains as analyses progress.

-Key Concepts: Privacy Budget, Epsilon, Delta, and Sensitivity
+Key Differential Privacy Concepts: Privacy Budget, ε, δ, and Sensitivity

 Privacy budget and epsilon (ε)

 Differential privacy controls how much the output of an analysis can change when a single individual’s data is modified.
-The parameter ε (epsilon) quantifies this guarantee.
-Intuitively, smaller ε means stronger privacy but also more noise and lower accuracy.
-Larger ε relaxes privacy in exchange for higher accuracy.
+The parameter ε (epsilon) quantifies that guarantee.
+In this calculator, smaller ε means stronger privacy but also more noise and lower accuracy.
+Larger ε relaxes the guarantee in exchange for higher accuracy.

 A privacy budget is the total ε you are willing to spend for a project or dataset.
 Each query that is answered with a DP mechanism consumes some of this budget.
 When the budget is exhausted, you should stop releasing additional results or reset the dataset and plan a new budget.